gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 For API details, see [`ComponentMetadataHandler`](javadoc/org/gradle/api/artifacts/dsl/ComponentMetadataHandler.html).
-Future Gradle versions will likely allow more pieces of module metadata to be manipulated.
+Future Gradle versions will likely allow more pieces of component metadata to be manipulated.

 ### Create native libraries and executables from C and Assembler sources (i)